 The fifth PRLCE for Viet Nam focused on renewable energy was held on 18-22 January 2016.
 The peer review was conducted by a team of 12 experts (from Australia; Japan; Korea; New Zealand; the Philippines; Chinese Taipei; Thailand; and APERC).

-The draft Review Report of PRLCE for Viet Nam will be prepared to seek the endorsement of EWG members by June 2016.
+The draft Review Report of PRLCE for Viet Nam was endorsed by EWG members through circulation and published in APEC website as well as APERC website.